Automattic/simplenote-electron/README.md

 _Note: Simplenote API features such as sharing and publishing will not work with development builds.
 Due to a limitation of `make` installation paths used for build cannot have spaces._

+You can also use snap to permanently install it on Linux: `sudo snap install simplenote`

 ## Building

 - **`make package-osx`**